 INTL 160 / POLI 160 Introduction to Comparative Politics

 The purpose of this course is to provide students with the comparative insights and methodological tools needed to understand the importance of political culture, governmental structures and political behavior in a variety of political systems.
 This course will also address the development of the state under different historical conditions and in different socio-economic environments.
 Students will be exposed to a variety of political issues including political legitimacy, political institutionalization, the politics of identity and political violence.
 Spring semester alternate years.

 INTL 361 Study Abroad: Political Science Elective

-Designation used to indicate an appropriate course taken during study abroad that fulfills the international studies political science "elective in area of interest" requirement.
+Designation used to indicate an appropriate course taken during study abroad fulfills the international studies political science elective in area of interest requirement.

 INTL 363 Study Abroad: Language and Area Studies Elective